-- 1) From the calibration menu, Select 'Key 1 Zero with N_2 ' (recommended) and either attach the 100% N_2 or soda lime CO_2 filter kit. - 2) Press the 'Start' key.
-The instrument will now wait (a minimum of 60 seconds) for the gas reading to stabilise at the correct level.
-If zeroing with the soda lime kit in fresh air press the 'Pump' key to draw in fresh air.
-This operation will time out after one hour if readings cannot be stabilised. - 3) The instrument will then indicate a successful zero has been completed.
-Press the soft-key 'Accept' to confirm the calibration and store the new user offset.
+- 2) Press either 'Key 1 Zero with N_2 ' (recommended) or 'Key 2 Zero with Air' from the menu.
+Then, either attach the 100% N_2 or sample pipe to allow access to fresh air. - 3) Ensure the zero gas has flowed and is stable. - 4) Press the 'Start' key.
+The instrument will now wait (approximately 60 seconds) for the gas reading to stabilise at the correct level.
+If zeroing with air press the 'Pump' key to draw in fresh air. - 5) The instrument will then indicate a successful zero has been completed.
+Press the soft-key 'Accept' to confirm the calibration and 'Store' the new user offset.
 Alternatively, soft-key 'Reject' to exit without change.